saniko/Universal-React/README.md

 So basically we pre-render our app on the server and serve the generated html to the client.

-# Universal app - Why we need it?
+# Universal app - why we need it?

 1. SEO - allows search engines to crawl your pages.
 2. Performance (initial load time).